hudsonkoyanagi/Limelight/README.md

 # Limelight
----
-Group members:
-- Arjun Walia
-- Andrew Jia
-- Hudson Koyanagi
-- Kelly Guan
-- Lindsay Zhang

 ## Setup
-This project relies on Node.js, a Docker container and the PostgreSQL cli.
+This project relies on Node.js, Docker and the PostgreSQL cli.

 Please download Docker from their website (https://www.docker.com/get-started/).